Airbus Cuts 15,000 Jobs To Face Aviations gravest Crisis - UrduPoint

 Airbus Cuts 15,000 Jobs To Face Aviation's 'gravest Crisis'

-Paris, (UrduPoint / Pakistan Point News - 30th Jun, 2020 ) :European aircraft maker Airbus said on Tuesday it is planning to cut around 15,000 jobs worldwide, 11 percent of its total workforce, in response to the coronavirus which it described as the "gravest crisis" the industry has seen.
+Paris, (UrduPoint / Pakistan Point News - 1st Jul, 2020 ) :European aircraft maker Airbus said on Tuesday it is planning to cut around 15,000 jobs worldwide, 11 percent of its total workforce, in response to the "gravest crisis" the industry has ever seen caused by the coronavirus.

 The cuts are to be implemented by the summer of 2021, Airbus said in a statement, and follow a drop of nearly 40 percent of the commercial aviation business in recent months.